bgctw/REddyProc/vignettes/useCase.md

 ```r
 (max(GPPAgg) - min(GPPAgg)) / median(GPPAgg)
 ```
-In this run of the example a relative error of about 4.9% is inferred.
+In this run of the example a relative error of about 3% is inferred.

-For a better but time consuming uncertainty estimate, specify a larger sample in estimation of uStar threshold distribution above and compute statistics from the larger sample across the corresponding GPP columns.
+For a better but more time consuming uncertainty estimate, specify a larger sample of uStar threshold values, for each repeat the post-processing, and compute statistics from the larger sample of resulting GPP columns.
+This can be achieved by specifying a larger sequence of quantiles when calling `sEstUstarThresholdDistribution`.

 ```r
 sEstUstarThresholdDistribution(